I have a BSc and a PhD from the University of British Columbia. My thesis supervisor was Dr. Thomas Grigilatti in the Department of Zoology.

 I teach cell biology courses (BIOL 107 and BIOL 201) and genetics courses (BIOL 207, GENET 302, GENET 305, and GENET 500).
 I also coordinate the BIOL 207 Peer Assisted Learning (PAL) program.
 I am a co-author of two textbooks: "Biological Sciences, third Canadian edition" (Pearson Canada) and "Open Genetics Lectures, Fall 2017 edition" (Open Source).

 A structural and functional dissection of a eukaryotic cell.
 Detection of specific molecules at the ultrastructural level; plasma membrane structure and function; cytoskeleton involvement in intracellular transport, mitosis, and cytokinesis; the endomembrane system, protein targeting, exocytosis and endocytosis; nuclear structure and function; cell cycle control and cancer.
 Prerequisite: BIOL 107 and a 100-level Chemistry course, or SCI 100.
-Note: Not to be taken by students with credit in CELL 201, in addition, not available to students currently enrolled in CELL 201.Spring Term 2020
+Note: Not to be taken by students with credit in CELL 201, in addition, not available to students currently enrolled in CELL 201.Fall Term 2020